|Values are valid only on day of printing.|

 Mayo studies demonstrate excellent concordance between the enzyme-linked immunosorbent assay and this automated latex immunoassay (LIA) (r=0.95) in about 80 patient specimens (with von Willebrand factor [VWF] antigen ranging from 3% to 800%), and satisfactory concordance between VWF antigen by LIA and ristocetin cofactor activity (r=0.88).

 1. Sadler JE, Blinder M: von Willebrand disease: diagnosis, classification and treatment.
 In Hemostasis and Thrombosis: Basic Principles and Clinical Practice.
-5th edition.
-Edited by RW Colman, VJ Marder, AW Clowes, et al. Baltimore, MD, Lippincott Williams & Wilkins, 2006, pp 905-921
+Fifth edition.
+Edited by RW Colman, VJ Marder, AW Clowes, et al. Baltimore, MD, Lippincott Williams and Wilkins, 2006, pp 905-921

 2. Eby C, Chance D, Oliver D: A multicenter evaluation of ATA-LIATEST VWF: A new latex particle immunoassay for von Willebrand factor antigen.
 Clin Hemostasis Rev 1997;11:16-17